 Furthermore, once when we know that, we can avoid an unwanted development of interaction by not "getting hooked up", as I like to call allowing someone's frame of mind to trigger either our Critical Parent or our Not O.K.
 Child.

 Ideally, we should practice staying in our smart Adult, have the emotionality of an O.K.
 Child, and letting our Supportive Parent supervise and guide our O.K.
 Child.

-"Hook-up" happens so easily that sometimes we are not even aware of it - or, our Adult is out of commission polluted by emotions.
-So, once hooked up, we are either displaying our Not O.K.
+"Hook-up" happens so easily that sometimes we are not even aware of it - or, our Adult is out of commission polluted by excessive activity of either Child or Parent.
+So, once hooked up, we are often displaying our Not O.K.
 Child or Critical Parent, either criticizing or complaining.

 These days, at this unique pre-election time marked by a ruthless dragging through mud the candidates' names, we can see a typical mass-hook-ups going on, as the media is hooking up that worst in us, then we perpetuate it with our comments.
 What would a typical Adult say? - Everybody just save it all for the voting moment - then vote for your candidate, as none of this is affecting the outcome one bit.

 I hope you can use this little version of Transactional Analysis, and don't forget to derive some fun out of it as well.
 So go ahead, start analyzing members of your family, your friends and co-workers, anybody you are getting in contact with.